What the GDPR means for small businesses

 A lot of small businesses make a lot of use of laptops when accessing and processing data.
 It’s important to note that it’s not sufficient to use passwords to protect personal data on a laptop, in order to comply with the GDPR.
 It’s a good idea to also encrypt data, to ensure security.

 All of these considerations do not just apply to small businesses within the EU.
 The GDPR applies to the personal data of anyone who lives within the EU.
 This means that any small business which processes the personal data of EU citizens could be bound by the GDPR, no matter where in the world the business is based.
 Given that a large amount of trade, even for small businesses, is carried out online, it’s easy to see that the GDPR has a global reach.

 What small business owners need to do

 So, it’s obvious that the GDPR applies to many small businesses across the world.
 But, what do small business owners actually need to do, in order to ensure that their business is compliant?

 The first thing that any small business owner should do is check out the details of the GDPR.
 They need to have an awareness of what constitutes compliance, in order to consider whether the processes and procedures of the business are such that they meet with GDPR requirements.

 Audit that data is stored currently

-In order to comply with the GDPR, any organisation, including small businesses, needs to know what data is being held, where it’s being held, why it’s being held and who is responsible for managing the data.
+In order to comply with GDPR, any organisation, including small businesses, needs to know what data is being held, where it’s being held, why it’s being held and who is responsible for managing the data.
 They also need to check if appropriate consent is in place and whether the data should still be being processed.
 This last point can be especially important for small businesses as holding less data means it’s a lot easier to manage and there is less likelihood of issues occurring.
-Not only does it make sense to delete data when the purpose for using it no longer exists, it’s also a stipulation of the GPDR to do so.
+Not only does it make sense to delete data when the purpose for using it no longer exists, it’s also a stipulation of the GDPR to do so.

 Check processes and procedures